Ideal School and College: Mugda

 The third campus is in Mugda.
 The government granted 1 acre and 6 katha or about 400 m2 land in 2010.
 It started classes with 1800 students on 20 March 2011.
 Classes were held in a one-storied tin-shed building.
 On 8 June 2011, Prime Minister Sheikh Hasina laid the foundation stone of the Academic Building.
-A 5 storied building has been built there.
-English version will be started here soon.
+A five-storied building has been built there.

 Academics

 The school offers primary and secondary education in both Bengali Medium and English Version for boys and girl.
-Generally, boys and girls are split into separate shifts.
-Girls attend school in the morning shift while boys attend their classes starting at noon.
-Boys of class 1 to 3 attend classes in the morning shift.
+Boys and girls are split into separate shifts.
+Girls attend school in the morning shift starting at 8 AM while boys attend their classes in the day shift starting at 12:00PM.
+However, male students from class 1 to 3 can also attend classes in the morning shift.
 Morning shift starts from 6:45 am and ends at 11:30 am.
-Day shift starts at 12:00 pm and ends at 5:15 pm.
+Day shift starts at 12:00 pm and ends at 4:20 PM (class 1-5) and 5:15 PM (class 6-10).

 Controversy

+The institution has been accused of "Admission business" (illegal admission of students in exchange for money) many times throughout the years.

+Many staff and teachers of the school has long been accused of misusing and abusing funds.

 In 2020, hundreds of parents picketed the school and blocked a major road in Dhaka protesting the decision of making Islamic dress optional for students.
-Police arrested the head of the Guardian Unity Forum and 3 others allegedly for spreading rumours about the dress code for students of the institution.
+Police arrested the head of the Guardian Unity Forum and 3 others allegedly for spreading rumors about the dress code for students of the institution.

+In 2021, the Anti-Corruption Commission of Bangladesh launched an investigation regarding the allegations of acquiring illegal wealth by Shahanara Begum, former principal of Ideal School and College.

+In 2023, The institution's governing body member Khandaker Mushtaq Ahmed married an student of the college, causing a controversy.

+In 2024, it was alleged that the yearly governing body election did not follow the necessary guidelines for accreditation.